 The hardware made from our alloy will be strong enough to allow the bone to heal, while slowly absorbing into the body thus eliminating hardware pain and the need for a second surgery.

 We’re about three years into our development cycle.
 We’ve done a significant amount of testing in small and large animals to understand the material and we’ve been able to demonstrate efficacy in a long-term animal model in a bone-to-bone fusion indication.

 We are currently in discussion with regulatory agencies both in the US and overseas about the ability to perform initial safety studies for the material in humans.
 We’re also looking at additional developments that are more complex.
-Those initial devices will specifically look at soft tissue repair of the shoulders, which is of particular interest to us.
+The initial devices will look at boney repair in the foot and soft tissue repair in the shoulder, which is of particular interest to us.